Stroud School, King Edward VI Preparatory School, Romsey

 MUSIC, ART & DRAMA

-Horse riding is very popular here, thanks to the two resident ponies and on-site paddock.
+Horse riding is very popular here, thanks to the resident ponies and on-site paddock.
 It’s not only encouraged as a sport but also for pastoral care.
 I’m told when a child puts their chin on the gate, the ponies intuitively know to comfort them.

-In addition, the brand new cooking facilities are used from Year 3 upwards.
+Smart, modern cooking facilities are used from Year 3 upwards.
 In Year 8, children design menus (literally) as well as plan and cook a three-course meal for their parents as an end-of-school celebration under the watchful eye of a professional chef.

 WRAP AROUND CARE

 The school day kicks off at 8.40am for Years 3 to 8, and 9am for Nursery to Year 2.
 Car park traffic is reduced by a staggered finish with Nursery and Reception ending at 3.30pm, Year 1 and 2 at 3.45pm, and Year 3 to Year 8 at 4.30pm.

 Siblings in pre-prep are offered free after-school care from 3.30pm to 4.30pm, while they wait for older siblings to finish, which is a lovely (and unusual) touch.
 All children can stay to complete prep – or take part in the many varied after-school activities – from 4.30pm to 5.45pm every day, for an extra charge.

 Activities include gymnastics, cricket, swimming, performing arts, debating and the intriguing Forensic Science among others.
 Farm Club is a real favourite among the younger years.